Inca Trail: A Helpful Breakdown of the Main Topics Trekkers Ask About

 Are there more accessible hikes available?

-• The difficulty of the hiking trail: The path is not difficult, although it has steep slopes, irregular stone steps, and rough cobblestone paths.
-If you are inexperienced, you can also do it.
-However, the altitude, the rugged terrain, and the lack of oxygen can make the hike difficult.
+• The difficulty of the hiking trail: The path is not difficult, though it features steep slopes, irregular stone steps, and rough cobblestone sections.
+If you are inexperienced, you can do it too.
+However, the altitude, rugged terrain, and low oxygen levels can make the hike difficult.

-• Insufficient time to acclimatize: The Inca trail route does not include time to acclimatize, so you must acclimatize for at least 02 days in the city of Cusco or take a tour of the sacred valley.
-If you are over 50 years old, you must have an adaptation to the climate for more than two days.
+• Insufficient time to acclimatize: The Inca trail route does not include time to acclimatize, so you must acclimatize for at least two days in Cusco or tour the sacred valley.
+If you are over 50, you must have adapted to the climate for at least 2 days.

-• Adequate preparation: To make the hike, you do not need luxury or modern equipment, but you must have adequate footwear to avoid the discomfort of the walk, a resistant backpack suitable for the shape of your body, with a limit of 24 liters for women and 28 liters for men.
+• Adequate preparation: You do not need luxury or modern equipment for the hike, but you must have sufficient footwear to avoid discomfort on the walk and a backpack that fits your body shape, with a capacity of 24 liters for women and 28 liters for men.
 You can contact a Kondor Path Tours travel specialist for additional advice.

 What is needed to make a reservation, and when should it be made?

 • Dates: You choose the dates.
 You can opt for a private walk or join a small group.
-We will check if permits are available (minimum of 02 people).
+We will check if permits are available (minimum of two people).

 • Confirm Availability: Contact our US office by phone or email to ask questions or confirm availability.

-• Passports: Each person’s passport is needed.
-Scan or photograph your passport and send it by email.
+• Passports: Each person needs a passport.
+Scan or photograph your passport and email it.

-• Payment: Call our office in Cusco to process the payment of the 30% deposit with any major credit card.
+• Payment: Call our office in Cusco to process the 30% deposit using any major credit card.

 Who definitely should not make the Inca Trail?